McConnell baronets

-The McConnell Baronetcy, of The Moat in Strandtown in Belfast, is a title in the Baronetage of the United Kingdom.
-It was created in 1900 for Robert McConnell, Lord Mayor of Belfast in 1900.
-The second baronet sat as Unionist member of parliament for Antrim.
-The fourth baronet did not use his title.
+The McConnell baronetcy, of The Moat in Strandtown in Belfast, is a title in the Baronetage of the United Kingdom.
+It was created on 25 September 1900 for Robert McConnell, Lord Mayor of Belfast in 1900.

-Brian McConnell, Baron McConnell, son of Alfred McConnell, second son of the first baronet, was a politician.
+The 2nd Baronet sat as Unionist member of parliament for Antrim.
+The 4th Baronet did not use his title.

+The title is currently marked "vacant" on the Official Roll.